-He is one of only two active Division III coaches to lead two different schools to playoff victories.
+He is one of only two active NCAA Division III coaches to lead two different schools to playoff victories.

-In 2000, the Saints went 9-1 and were ranked No. 28 by the AFCA.
+In 2000, the Saints went 9-1 and were ranked No. 28 nationally in the AFCA poll.

-A native of Garrettsville, Ohio, Dean Bradley Paul received his Bachelor of Science degree in Sports Management from Mt.
+A native of Garrettsville, Ohio, Dean Bradley Paul received his Bachelor of Science degree in sports management from Mt.
 Union in 1990.

 Football under Paul